Stephens-Black House

 The Stephens-Black House is a 19th-century house featured in Historic Richmond Town on Staten Island, New York City.
 It was designated as a New York City Landmark on August 26, 1969.

 Architecture

 The deed to the Stephens-Black House suggests that its construction began shortly after 2 February 1837, but the house is generally dated to 1838-40.
 It is located on a 25 by 100 foot plot at the corners of Center Street and Court Place.
 It was built in a modified Greek Revival style.
 The main floor of the original structure included a side hall entry with two adjoining formal parlors.
 The second floor originally housed three large bedrooms.
 The third parlor was added onto the western side of the structure sometime after 1840.
-Two more bedrooms were the added above the third parlor.
+Two more bedrooms were added above the third parlor.
 The basement of the structure houses both a functioning 1830s kitchen and what was once the home's dining room.
 The adjoining general store was built as a series of additions between 1840 and 1870.